Jordyn Sheerin

 Jordyn Sheerin (born 18 August 1989) is a Scottish professional footballer and current assistant manager of Lowland League team Gala Fairydean Rovers.

 Career

 East Fife and loans

 Sheerin started his career with East Fife, where he stayed until 2010.
-Unable to fully break into the first team, he was loaned out to Arniston Rangers and Camelon Juniors where he went on to win the East of Scotland Cup.
+Unable to fully break into the first team due to weight issues, he was loaned out to Arniston Rangers and Camelon Juniors where he went on to win the East of Scotland Cup.
 After leaving East Fife, Sheerin signed for Arbroath on a free transfer.

 Arbroath, East Stirlingshire and Junior

 Sheerin moved to Arbroath looking to score his first goal for a Scottish professional team.
 He stayed at Arbroath for one season and was part of the side which won the Scottish Third Division.
 He subsequently moved to Third Division club East Stirlingshire, where he scored his first professional goal, which would be his only goal for the Shire.
 He then signed on a permanent basis for Camelon Juniors, however, after one season he left the club, signing for amateur side Heriot Vale.

 After one season with Heriot Vale, Sheerin moved to SJFA East Superleague club Musselburgh in July 2014, where he scored four goals in the sides opening two matches.
 He continued his impressive form throughout the season, scoring 42 goals in all competitions.